 My argument is that the Great Empire of the Dawn is symbolized by gold and its variations.
 Consider the legend from TWOIAF:

 In the beginning, the priestly scribes of Yin declare, all the land between the Bones and the freezing desert called the Grey Waste, from the Shivering Sea to the Jade Sea (including even the great and holy isle of Leng), formed a single realm ruled by the God-on-Earth, the only begotten son of the Lion of Night and Maiden-Made of Light, who travelled about his domains in a palanquin carved from a single pearl and carried by a hundred queens, his wives.
 For ten thousand years the Great Empire of the Dawn flourished in peace and plenty under the God on earth, until at last he ascended to the stars to join his forbearers.

-The Emperors of the Dawn descended from the Maiden-Made of Light (the sun) and the Lion of Night (the night sun).
-To understand the dual concept of the sun, please read Lucifermeanslightbringer’s illuminating (yes, pun intended) essay on the subject.
-These two entities are both associated with gold and the colour yellow.
+The Emperors of the Dawn descended from the Maiden-Made of Light (the sun) and the Lion of Night.
+These two entities are both associated with gold.
 The Maiden, the daytime sun, directly by the Light she emits, and the Lion of Night by the symbolism surrounding the Lion.
 The lion is a symbol of courage, power and wealth (gold).
 In astrology, Leo, the lion, is ruled by the sun.
 The lion is wise, a king of the beasts and is a favourite symbol of monarchs and leadership.
-Perhaps less known, the lion’s roar also calls down thunder and lightning and it teaches the animal magic of telepathy.
+Perhaps less known, the lion’s roar also calls down thunder and lightning and teaches the animal magic of telepathy.

 We also learn that in ancient days: